evansalter/evansalter.github.io/src/components/blog/posts/alexa-stereo/alexa-stereo.md

 If the receiver is off or I'm playing something through a different source, I am able to use the Echo as normal.
 I can also play multi-room audio if I don't care about having it run through the stereo system.
 When I want the Echo to output to the stereo, I simply press a single button on the Harmony remote (or use a voice command) which does the following:

 1. Turns the receiver on
-1. Turns the smart outlet, which turns the bluetooth receiver on
+1. Turns the smart outlet on, which turns the bluetooth receiver on
     - The Echo automatically connects to this and switches its audio output
 1. Sets the receiver to the proper input